Spotted hyena: Mating, reproduction, and development

 The spotted hyena is a non-seasonal breeder, though a birth peak does occur during the wet season.
 Females are polyestrous, with an estrus period lasting two weeks.
 Like many feliform species, the spotted hyena is promiscuous, and no enduring pair bonds are formed.
 Members of both sexes may copulate with several mates over the course of several years.
 Males will show submissive behaviour when approaching females in heat, even if the male outweighs his partner.
 Females usually favour younger males born or joined into the clan after they were born.
 Older females show a similar preference, with the addition of preferring males with whom they have had long and friendly prior relationships.
 Passive males tend to have greater success in courting females than aggressive ones.
 Copulation in spotted hyenas is a relatively short affair, lasting 4–12 minutes, and typically only occurs at night with no other hyenas present.
 The mating process is complicated, as the male's penis enters and exits the female's reproductive tract through her pseudo-penis rather than directly through the vagina, which is blocked by the false scrotum and testes.
-These unusual traits make mating more laborious for the male than in other mammals, while also ensuring that forced copulation is physically impossible.
-Once the female retracts her clitoris, the male enters the female by sliding beneath her, an operation facilitated by the penis's upward angle.
-Once this is accomplished, a typical mammalian mating posture is adopted.
+These unusual traits make mating more laborious for the male than in other mammals, and also make forced copulation physically impossible.
+The female retracts her clitoris before the male's penis enters it by sliding beneath it, an operation facilitated by the penis's upward angle.
+The hyenas then adopt a typical mammalian mating posture and usually lick their genitals for several minutes after mating.
 Copulation may be repeated multiple times during a period of several hours.
-Both partners usually lick their genitals for several minutes after mating.

-The length of the gestation period tends to vary greatly, though 110 days is the average length of time.
+The length of the gestation period tends to vary greatly, but the average length is 110 days.
 In the final stages of pregnancy, dominant females provide their developing offspring with higher androgen levels than lower-ranking mothers do.
 The higher androgen levels – the result of high concentrations of ovarian androstenedione – are thought to be responsible for the extreme masculinization of female behavior and morphology.
 This has the effect of rendering the cubs of dominant females more aggressive and sexually active than those of lower ranking hyenas; high ranking male cubs will attempt to mount females earlier than lower ranking males.
 The average litter consists of two cubs, with three occasionally being reported.
 Males take no part in the raising of young.
 Giving birth is difficult for female hyenas, as the females give birth through their narrow clitoris, and spotted hyena cubs are the largest carnivoran young relative to their mothers' weight.
-During parturition, the clitoris ruptures in order to facilitate the passage of the young, and may take weeks to heal.
+During parturition, the clitoris ruptures to facilitate the passage of the young, and may take weeks to heal.